dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

 of moving the variable from the BPF stack to the register is called filling.
 The reason for spilling/filling is due to the limited number of registers.

+   **Note**

-*Linux implementation note*: In the Linux kernel, the exit value for eBPF programs is passed as a 32 bit value.
+   *Linux implementation*: In the Linux kernel, the exit value for eBPF programs is passed as a 32 bit value.

 Upon entering execution of an eBPF program, registers R1 - R5 initially can contain the input arguments for the program (similar to the argc/argv pair for a typical C program).